Carpenter Technology Co. (NYSE:CRS) Plans $0.20 Quarterly Dividend

 Carpenter Technology Co.
 (NYSE:CRS – Get Rating) declared a quarterly dividend on Monday, August 15th, Wall Street Journal reports.
-Stockholders of record on Tuesday, August 23rd will be paid a dividend of 0.20 per share by the basic materials company on Thursday, September 1st.
-This represents a $0.80 annualized dividend and a dividend yield of 2.14%.
+Investors of record on Tuesday, August 23rd will be paid a dividend of 0.20 per share by the basic materials company on Thursday, September 1st.
+This represents a $0.80 dividend on an annualized basis and a dividend yield of 2.05%.
 The ex-dividend date is Monday, August 22nd.

-Carpenter Technology has raised its dividend by an average of 1.7% per year over the last three years.
-Carpenter Technology has a payout ratio of 47.1% indicating that its dividend is sufficiently covered by earnings.
+Carpenter Technology has increased its dividend by an average of 1.7% annually over the last three years.
+Carpenter Technology has a dividend payout ratio of 47.1% indicating that its dividend is sufficiently covered by earnings.

 Carpenter Technology Stock Performance